Alcohol causes more harm than any other drug in society

 - harms to users (e.g., drug specific death and illnesses, dependence and loss of relationships, etc); and

 - harms to others (e.g. crime, injury and social costs).

 A similar Australian study also found alcohol to be the most harmful of all drugs in society.

 Alcohol versus other risk factors

-Among New Zealanders aged 15-49 years (% of the total population), alcohol causes more detah and disability than smoking, poor nutrition, or other unhealthy behaviours measured.
+Among New Zealanders aged 15-49 years, alcohol causes more death and disability than smoking, poor nutrition, or other unhealthy behaviours.